Assembler: Electronic Certificate

 What You’ll Learn

-Gain the technical expertise employers need to build, repair, or modify advanced electronic or mechanical equipment such as computers, engines, machinery, and hardware.
+Gain the technical expertise employers need to build, repair, or modify advanced electronic equipment.

 - How to read & interpret different measurement tools and blueprints.